 Depending on the amount of the total, your LRI benefit may be given to you all at once, or in monthly payments.
 (If you are eligible for monthly payments, you can decide how to distribute the total over the life of the benefit.)

-If you die of natural causes before you turn 65, your dependants will receive a benefit based on
+If you die of natural causes before you turn 65, your dependents will receive a benefit based on

 - any money you contributed, plus